code

 Tools

-While various tools can be used to achieve the same impact, we will use the following tools for demonstrating the various vulnerabilities:
+While many tools can achieve the same impact, the following will be used to demonstrate the vulnerabilities:

 • Android Debug Bridge (ADB) – A desktop command-line tool for developers to communicate with Android devices.
 It can be used for many options, such as installing applications, debugging, etc.